Best Acupressure Points For Stress Relief

 The Sea of Vitality Points are the Conception Vessel 6 (CV6) or the Qi Hai acupressure points.
 These points are located on the lower abdomen, approximately two finger-widths on either side of the belly button.

-In traditional Chinese medicine, the Sea of Vitality points is key energy points that regulate the flow of Qi (life force energy) throughout the body.
+In traditional Chinese medicine, the Sea of Vitality points are key energy points that regulate the flow of Qi (life force energy) throughout the body.

 Applying firm pressure to these points is thought to stimulate the digestive system, improve circulation, and promote relaxation, which can help relieve stress and tension in the body.

 Acupressure, which involves applying pressure to specific points on the body, is a traditional Chinese medicine used for thousands of years to treat various health conditions.

 While scientific research on the effectiveness of acupressure is limited, some studies have suggested that it may help reduce stress, anxiety, and pain.